Destinations

 Frequently Asked Questions About Ecuador

-Citizens of many countries, including the USA, UK, EU nations, Canada, and Australia, do not require a visa for stays up to 90 days.
-Ensure your passport is valid for at least six months beyond your intended departure date.
+Most travelers from the U.S., Canada, the EU, and many other countries do not need a visa for stays of up to 90 days.
+Your passport must be valid for at least six months beyond your date of entry.

 What wildlife can I expect to see?